christianbaun/pestdetector/README.md

     -j : the directory to store the log files of pest detector -t : use telegram bot notifications.
 If this flag is set, telegram notifications are send when the pest detector starts and when objects are detected.
-        The bot token url and the chat ID must be specified as variables $TELEGRAM_TOKEN and $TELEGRAM_CHAT_ID in the file /home/pi/pest_detect_telegram_credentials.sh
+        The bot token url and the chat ID must be specified as variables \$TELEGRAM_TOKEN and \$TELEGRAM_CHAT_ID in the file /home/pi/pest_detect_telegram_credentials.sh
+    -o : slow motion operation mode for obervation, debugging and documentation purposes.
-    -d : use 0, 1 or 2 LCD displays (4x20)
+        Inserts a pause of <time> seconds between the single steps of the pest detector -d : use 0, 1 or 2 LCD displays (4x20)
     -c : use Coral Accelerator TPU coprocessor
 ## Requirements

 These software packages must be installed: